The last residents of a coastal Mexican town destroyed by climate change

 Very little, however, seems managed about the retreat from El Bosque.
 When the Xolo family fled their home on Nov.
 21, they left in the middle of the night, all 10 children under a tarpaulin in pouring rain.

-When The Associated Press visited El Bosque at the end of November, a moderate storm had flooded the one road to the community so that it was accessible only by foot, or motorbike.
-That same day the shelter was closed, apparently permanently, with papered-over windows and a government sign advertising “8 steps to protect your health in the event of a flood.”
+When The Associated Press visited El Bosque during a storm at the end of November, the community was accessible only by foot, or motorbike.
+That same day the shelter was closed, with papered-over windows and a government sign advertising “8 steps to protect your health in the event of a flood.”

-The national housing department, responsible for operating the shelter, did not respond when asked why it was closed, or if it would reopen.

-Meanwhile, new houses will not be ready before fall 2024, according to Raúl García, head of Tabasco’s urban development department, who added that, “I wish we could do it faster.”
+Meanwhile, new houses will not be ready before fall 2024, according to Raúl García, head of Tabasco’s urban development department, who himself said the process is too slow.

-Advocates, and García himself, said the process is too slow, and that Mexico needs new laws to cut through bureaucracy and quickly make money available for victims of climate change.
-Mexico does have a fund for climate adaptation, but for 2024 most of it will be spent on a train project already widely criticized for destroying parts of the Yucatan jungle.

-Instead, President Andrés Manuel Lopéz Obrador, born just a few hours inland, has made oil development a key part of his nationalist platform.
-That might change if polls prove accurate and former Mexico City Mayor and accomplished scientist Claudia Sheinbaum is elected president next year.
-Despite being Lopéz Obrador’s protégé, she pledges to commit Mexico to sustainability, a promise which is more urgent than ever.
+While advocates call for specific climate adaptation laws, President Andrés Manuel Lopéz Obrador, born just inland, has made oil development a key part of his platform.
+That might change if former Mexico City Mayor and accomplished scientist Claudia Sheinbaum is elected president next year.
+Despite being Lopéz Obrador’s protégée, she pledges to commit Mexico to sustainability, a promise more urgent than ever.

-Since she fled her home on Nov 3.
-Arias spends some afternoons with her niece, helps her neighbors with the dishes or bakes upside-down pineapple cake with them.
-These are welcome distractions from the now-daily deliberation between buying food and paying rent.

-More difficult still, however, are her memories of El Bosque and her home by the waves.
+Eglisa Arias Arias, a grandmother of two, was forced to flee her home in El Bosque on Nov 3.

 When the flood came for Arias’ house, she only asked the sea for enough time to collect her things, and it gave her that.